Huia are symbolic of nobility and leadership. Also of togetherness, as they were usually found in breeding pairs.

 Featured in black with white highlights, against a graduated caramel background.

-High quality Giclee Fine Art Print on smooth archival art paper.
+High quality Giclee Fine Art Print on smooth archival art paper (off white).
 Giclee is one of the best reproduction methods available, using acid free papers and the latest archival inks.
 Prints have a lifespan over 100 years.